ctx-core/dev/rpc/README.md

 The `rpc` array calls are run in parallel on the first dimension of the array.

+The data in the json may set the rpc `ctx` after being filtered through the `run__rpc` `rpc$whitelist` in [ctx-core/rpc/lib](./lib.js).

-In the future, a second dimension may be added to run those `rpc` calls in sequence.
+In the future, a second dimension may be added to run those rpc calls in sequence.

 ### Client Response